Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 imagealt: "An engineer reviews a growing queue of AI-generated code printouts moving through QA gates."
 imagecaption: "AI makes the first draft cheaper and pushes the bottleneck into review, testing, and accountability."
 imagesource: "AI-generated illustration created for obscuretone with OpenAI image generation."
-description: A 2026 retrospective on AI-assisted software development, arguing that AI amplified experienced developers first, made routine work cheaper, and moved the real bottleneck into review, QA, and accountability.
+description: A 2026 retrospective on AI-assisted software development, arguing that cheaper first drafts move the real bottleneck into review, QA, and accountability.
 tags: [ai, software, engineering, review, accountability]
 ---